pchristianbrown/ruby-cli-lab/battleship.md

 - Set a maximum number of turns.
 If the player doesn't sink both ships within that number of turns, or have fewer remaining turns than there are remaining un-hit ship spaces, they lose.
 - Expand the grid beyond 10 x 10, and include more ships... maybe of different lengths!
 - Make the game's interface in the command line as visually-stunning as possible!
 Text-based art is encouraged.
+- The player should be able to quit the command line and resume their game later.

 ## Mega-Bonus